Sustainability & Social Impact Glossary

 Mission Creep – That weird guy, standing in the corner at the sustainability conference?
 No. Even with a clear purpose, vision and mission, organizations can be distracted by opportunities to do more, tempting them to beyond their capacity.
 Soon, their mission creeps away from their mandate, sapping resources, and eroding the likelihood they’ll achieve their vision.

 Net Zero – A really low score in basketball.
 Actually, Net Zero at a global scale is a point of equilibrium at which the amount of greenhouse gas emissions (GHGs) we emit is equal to the amount that gets gobbled up by the ecosystem, rather than being stranded in the atmosphere, where it contributes to global heating.
-At the level of a single company, achieving net zero means reducing Scope 1, 2, and 3 emissions to the absolute minimum and any emissions you cannot reduce (residual emissions) are offset using high-quality, trusted carbon removal projects.
+At the level of a single company, achieving Net Zero means reducing Scope 1, 2, and 3 emissions to the absolute minimum and offsetting any emissions you cannot reduce (residual emissions) by using high-quality, trusted carbon removal projects.

 Offsetting – Most companies, households, and people are responsible for generating carbon emissions.
 Offsetting is the practice of funding projects that extract the same amount of carbon from the atmosphere.
 Offsetting must only be used for residual emissions—ones you cannot reduce through new and existing technologies.
 One of the issues with offsetting is additionality—when a carbon sink already exists or was being planned regardless of the carbon offset investment, it does not add to total carbon reduction figures.
 For example, a forest that was going to be re-forested is sold as an offset project.
 This project was going to be operational regardless and therefore isn’t taking any additional carbon out of the atmosphere.
 Despite John Oliver’s simplistic (yes, funny) quips, there is such a thing as a quality, additive offset.
 Just ask our friends and client, Ostrom Climate Solutions.